steinerag/.github/profile/README.md

 - [Job Offer](https://swissdevjobs.ch/de/jobs/Steiner-AG-Senior-Software-Engineer)

-If you want to have more information please get in touch [Patrick](https://www.linkedin.com/in/patrickvaler/) (Lead Software Engineer) or [Philipp](https://www.linkedin.com/in/philipp-schmidt-a9580a121/) (Talent Aquisition Manager).
+If you want to have more information please get in touch with [Patrick](https://www.linkedin.com/in/patrickvaler/) (Lead Software Engineer) or [Philipp](https://www.linkedin.com/in/philipp-schmidt-a9580a121/) (Talent Aquisition Manager).